sgridsource/EccRed/EccRed_v2.md

 `bns.par` and the highest resolution is 26x26x26 we will have:
 `bns_26_26_26`.

-In order to evolve the initial data using BAM or ETK we need to do the following modification:
+In order to evolve the initial data using BAM, ETK, or Nmesh we need to do the following modification:

 * Copy `bns.par` to `bns_26_26_26/bns_26_26_26.par`.